rolfrm/Photon/Readme.md

 # Photon
 ---------
 A C based Lisp compiler / language.
 The design goal is to be fast and lightweight as C, while as powerfull and flexible as Lisp.
 The language very closely maps to the c type system and compiles any code written into c.
-The c code is then compiled by a c-compiler to produce efficient code.
-Currently the compiler used is TCC, which compiles to slow C.
+The c code is then compiled by a compiler to produce efficient(-ish) code.
+Currently the compiler used is TCC, which generates relatively slow assembly code.

+Check out the file [test.lisp](test.lisp) to see the current functionality.

 Only works on 64bit Linux at the moment.